kokombo/BowalMobileApp/README.md

 This is a cross-platform mobile application called Bowal, bootstrapped with react-native-community/cli.

-Bowal is a multi-vendor e-commerce marketplace that leverages geo-location technology to buying and selling online.
+Bowal is a multi-vendor e-commerce marketplace that leverages geo-location technology to buying and selling online in Africa.

-Firebase is used to perform the backend logics, authenticate users, and store data.
+Firebase is used for the backend and daata storage.

+This mobile app allows a user to sign up as a vendor(merchant) or a seller.

 # Getting Started